Winter War: Franco-British intervention plans

 The Military Co-ordination Committee met on 20 December in London, and two days later the French plan was put forward.
 The Anglo-French Supreme War Council elected to send notes to Norway and Sweden on 27 December, urging the Norwegians and Swedes to help Finland and offer the Allies their support.
 Norway and Sweden rejected the offer on 5 January 1940.
 The Allies came up with a new plan, in which they would demand that Norway and Sweden give them right of passage by citing a League of Nations resolution as justification.
 The expedition troops would disembark at the Norwegian port of Narvik and proceed by rail toward Finland, passing through the Swedish ore fields on the way.
 This demand was sent to Norway and Sweden on 6 January, but it was likewise rejected six days later.

 Stymied but not yet dissuaded from the possibility of action, the Allies formulated a final plan on 29 January.
 First, the Finns would make a formal request for assistance.
 Then, the Allies would ask Norway and Sweden for permission to move the "volunteers" across their territory.
 Finally, to protect the supply line from German actions, the Allies would send units ashore at Namsos, Bergen, and Trondheim.
 The operation would have required 100,000 British and 35,000 French soldiers with naval and air support.
 The supply convoys would sail on 12 March and the landings would begin on 20 March.
 The end of the war on 13 March cancelled Franco-British plans to send troops to Finland through Northern Scandinavia.

 Aftermath and casualties

+Result

+The outcome of the Winter War is viewed differently among historians.
+Some view it as a Soviet victory and Finnish defeat.
+However, others view the war as a Soviet failure for failing to absorb Finland.

+Historically, the Soviet invasion of Finland has been deemed one of the most embarrassing periods in Russian history and a severe failure or a "less than convincing" victory, while also being considered a "botched campaign" and the outcome hurting Soviet prestige.